bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Configuring plot tools
 ======================

-Bokeh comes with a number of interactive tools that can be used to report information, to change plot parameters such as zoom level or range extents, or to add, edit, or delete glyphs.
+Bokeh comes with a number of interactive tools that you can use to report information, to change plot parameters such as zoom level or range extents, or to add, edit, or delete glyphs.
 Tools can be grouped into four basic
 categories:

 Gestures
-    These are tools that respond to single gestures, such as a pan movement.
+    These tools respond to single gestures, such as a pan movement.
     The types of gesture tools are:

     - :ref:`userguide_tools_pandrag`